MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Create an Azure Cognitive Search resource

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+1. In a web browser, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *search*, and create a **Azure Cognitive Search** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create a new resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*